 One of the important questions you should be asking is “How many directors does a CIC need?”
 Having the right amount of directors on your board is very important.
 It could mean the difference between remaining a CIC or adopting another corporate structure like a charity.

 We’re not saying charities are bad, but being a CIC affords you certain benefits.
 If you’re expecting those benefits for your community organisation, you wouldn’t want to lose them over a small oversight in the management structure.

 Fortunately, we’re here to help.
 Read on and we’ll tell you everything you need to know about CIC formation and structure.

 How Many Directors Does a CIC Need?

-If your CIC is limited by shares, you can only have one director and shareholder.
+If your CIC is limited by shares, You must have at least one director and shareholder.
 There is no Limit on the maximum you can have.

-A CIC that is limited by guarantee should have at least two directors or trustees.
+A CIC that is limited by guarantee should have at least one directors or Subscriber .
 Depending on the bank or funding body you’re working with, they may require three.

 What Does A Director Do?

 If you’re going to manage the number of directors within your organisation, it makes sense to understand what a director’s role is.
 The last thing you want is someone with another title doing job duties that “muddy the waters”.